 The first step of treatment is to diagnose the cause of the symptoms.
 Start by consulting your dentist.
 He can determine whether your problem is oral, such as a fungal infection, irritation due to sharp or broken teeth or an improperly fitting denture or partial.

 If your dentist cannot find any obvious reason for your symptoms, he may suggest that you try some simple steps to get relief.
-Changing to an alcohol-free mouthwash or switching brands of toothpaste may help.
+Changing to an alcohol-free mouthwash, such as Colgate Total* Mouthwash, or switching brands of toothpaste may help.
 You may also try eliminating gum, tobacco, soft drinks and coffee for 2 weeks.
 When you take medications, you should check the side effects in case any of them is known to cause a burning sensation in your mouth.

 If nothing is helping your burning mouth syndrome, the next step is to visit your doctor.
 He may order blood tests to look for other disorders or nutritional deficiencies that could be the underlying cause.